COVID-19 Prevention Program (CPP) for Bellflower Unified School District

 Identification and Evaluation of COVID-19 Hazards

 The District has evaluated employees’ potential workplace exposures and implemented applicable orders and general industry-specific guidance related to COVID-19 hazards and preventions.
 However, information is constantly changing and the District will continue to conduct periodic inspections as needed and implement corrections.
-Employees who identify a COVID-19 hazard are to report it to their immediate administrator/supervisor who will then take the necessary steps to correct the hazard if feasible and will communicate with the employee the action taken as long as the information doesn’t not violate confidentially.
+Employees who identify a COVID-19 hazard are to report it to their immediate administrator/supervisor who will then take the necessary steps to correct the hazard if feasible and will communicate with the employee the action taken as long as the information doesn’t violate confidentiality.
 Logs will be kept at each individual site/department of reports and action taken.
 Employees can report symptoms and hazards without fear of reprisal and will be offered Worker’s Compensation paperwork if the hazard has posed a risk to the safety of the employee(s).

 Employees and their authorized employees’ representatives are encouraged to participate in the identification and evaluation of COVID-19 hazards by reporting concerns to their immediate supervisors.